mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Migration Guide.md

 A C++ compiler that can support C++17 is now required.

+### Headers ###

+There are now more optional headers which should be included separately in code which uses their functionality.
+This is a list of common ones that might be used by embeddings, but in general if you are missing function definitions when compiling your code, try checking if you might have to include another header.

+- `JS::NewArrayObject()`, `JS::GetArrayLength()`, and similar functions —
+  `<js/Array.h>`

+### Various API changes ###

+This is a non-exhaustive list of minor API changes and renames.

+- `JS_NewArrayObject()` → `JS::NewArrayObject()`

 ## ESR 60 to ESR 68 ##

 ### Remove requests ###